 - Injection molding

 CNC machines and injection molding techniques have long been used to create prototypes, but they are expensive and time-consuming.
 Rapid prototyping with 3D printing was introduced to avoid these drawbacks.

 Rapid Prototyping: Benefits

 Manufacturers now use 3D printing for rapid prototyping as it is less costly and can create prototypes within days instead of weeks.
 There is no need for multiple geometric molds to create different shapes.
-The same equipment can produce various forms and designs, cutting back on the cost of specialized tools and setup.
+The same equipment can produce various forms and designs, cutting back on specialized tools and setup costs.
 In fact, with in-house prototyping, outsourcing costs are also reduced.

 For example, in the past, Nike spent thousands of dollars and had to wait for weeks before they could get the prototypes of running cleats.
 With the introduction of rapid prototyping, Nike now spends fewer dollars and gets their scale models within days.

 Prototypes are not always the best models and requirements to pass through an iterative process of multiple changes to reach the desired goal.
 Using rapid prototyping, designers can create changes to their prototypes and get more realistic prototypes faster than ever before.

-Rapid prototyping improves communications and feedback that helps improve the final product design and prevents manufacturers from creating something that is not needed.
+Rapid prototyping improves communications and feedback, which helps improve the final product design and prevents manufacturers from creating something unnecessary.

 Although new materials are being introduced to 3D printing services, CNC machines and injection molding still offer a greater variety of material choices.
-A good option to choose between rapid prototyping technologies is the number of parts to be made; if one needs a few hundred parts, 3D printing is a better option.
+A good option for choosing between rapid prototyping technologies is the number of parts to be made; if one needs a few hundred parts, 3D printing is a better option.
 However, the need for thousands of parts is better met using other methods.
-Moreover, if you are developing mold and expect to go through several revisions before deciding on a final tool, 3D printing is a comparatively economic choice in this case.
-Once the tool is finalized, injection molding or machining may be a cost-effective choice.
+Moreover, if you are developing mold and expect to go through several revisions before deciding on a final tool, 3D printing is a comparatively economical choice.
+Once the tool is finalized, injection molding or machining may be cost-effective.